 I have a clipping on the bulletin board in my church from an Indian newspaper.
 It tells the sad story of a woman who threw her newborn baby girl into a muddy ditch believing that black magic would change her from a girl to a boy!
 This lady is just one of the I.I billion reasons I went to India.
 Others like her are why we are called to go back.
 There is a reason to sacrifice.
+There is a reason to pray.
 There is a reason to pull together.
 And when we do, there will be a reason for rejoicing.